taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/03-redux-architecture.md

   </button>
 ~~~~~~~~

-- both buttons should be extracted to a new file called *src/components/Buttons.js* but exported that at least the `ButtonInline` component can get reused in the `Story` component, that's up to you

-- now, when you start your application, the button is there, but it doesn't work because it only receives an no-op (empty function) as property
+Both button components should be extracted to a new file called *src/components/Buttons.js*, but exported so that at least the `ButtonInline` component can be reused in the `Story` component.
+Now, when you start your application again, the button to archive a story is there.
+But it doesn't work because it only receives a no-op (empty function) as property.

 ## Part 5: Introduce Redux: Store + First Reducer